Guide to voting

 You can apply to vote by post if you cannot get to the polling station to vote or if you find it more convenient.

-Your ballot papers will be posted to you approximately 10 days before an election, along with a statement asking you to provide your date of birth and signature for security.
+Your ballot papers will be posted to you before an election, along with a statement asking you to provide your date of birth and signature for security.

 Apply to vote by post